linuxsimba/linuxsimba.github.io/_source/_posts/2017-10-08-vagrant-junos.md

 I have a post on [how to install vagrant-libvirt](https://linuxsimba.com/vagrant-libvirt-install).
 Also the [official vagrant-libvirt github site](https://github.com/vagrant-libvirt/vagrant-libvirt) has further details.

 ## Install virtualbox
-Install Virtualbox via the Linux system package manager (apt/yum).
-After the conversion of the fixed VM to a libvirt format, you can delete all Virtualbox system packages, if you want.
+Install Virtualbox via a Linux system package manager (apt/yum).
+After creating a vagrant qcow2 formatted Box, you can delete all Virtualbox system packages, if you want.

 ## Download Virtuabox Vqfx10k Box